leachuk/jenkins-config-as-code/README.md

 ## Jenkinsfile

-The Jenkinsfiles usually reside in the root of the project repo which Jenkins is building.
+The Jenkinsfiles usually reside in the root of the project repo which the Jenkins pipeline is building.
 Following convention, they are usually named as `Jenkinsfile`, but it can be arbitary and is defined in the pipelines config.
 Documentation for Jenkinsfiles is available at https://jenkins.io/doc/book/pipeline/jenkinsfile/

 There are some samples available under /Jenkinsfile-samples which illustrate some useful tasks.